cucumber/cucumber-jvm/cucumber-core/README.md

 They are  respectively responsible for discovering glue classes, registering step definitions, and creating instances of said glue classes.
 Backend and object factory implementations are discovered via SPI.

+## Order ##

+3 basic orders are implemented:
+ - lexical
+ - reverse
+ - random

+The "random" order has optional "seed" parameter.

+All orders can have a string argument.
+In that case, the order is defined as `<name>:<argument>` (for example `random:20` for random with specified seed).
+The argument is passed to `PickleOrderFactory.create`, `null` if no argument was provided.

+To add more, implement `PickleOrderFactory` and register it for [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
+The factory is creating instance of `PickleOrder`, responsible for ordering pickles.

 ## Plugin ##